Instant coffee

-Instant coffee is a beverage derived from brewed coffee beans that enables consumers to quickly prepare hot coffee by adding hot water or milk to coffee solids and then stirring.
-Instant coffee solids in powdered or crystallized form (also called soluble coffee, coffee crystals, coffee powder, or powdered coffee) refers to dehydrated and packaged solids sold at retail and used to make instant coffee.
-The product was invented in 1890 in Invercargill, the largest city in Southland, New Zealand.
-Instant coffee solids are commercially prepared by either freeze-drying or spray drying, after which it can be rehydrated.
-Instant coffee is also manufactured in a concentrated liquid form as a beverage.
+Instant coffee is a beverage derived from processed brewed coffee beans that is quickly prepared by adding hot water or milk to powdered solid coffee extracts.
+Instant coffee solids in powdered or crystallized form (also called soluble coffee, coffee extract, coffee crystals, coffee powder, or powdered coffee, and often sold as "instant coffee") refers to dehydrated and packaged solids used to make the instant coffee beverage.
+The product was invented in 1890 in Invercargill, Southland, New Zealand.
+Instant coffee solids are commercially prepared by either freeze-drying or spray drying coffee beverage.
+Instant coffee is also manufactured in a concentrated liquid form.

-Advantages of instant coffee include speed of preparation (instant coffee dissolves quickly in hot water), lower shipping weight and volume than beans or ground coffee (to prepare the same amount of beverage), and long shelf life—though instant coffee can spoil if not kept dry.
-Instant coffee also reduces cleanup since there are no coffee grounds, and at least one study has found that it has a lower environmental footprint than drip filter coffee and capsule espresso coffee, on a prepared beverage basis, disregarding quality and appeal of the beverage produced.
+Instant coffee has advantages over coffee brewed from ground coffee beans including speed of preparation (instant coffee dissolves quickly in hot water), lower shipping weight and volume than beans or ground coffee for the same amount of beverage, and long shelf life—though instant coffee can spoil if not kept dry.
+However, the beverage made from ground coffee is considered to have superior quality and taste.
+Instant coffee also reduces cleanup since there are no coffee grounds.
+At least one study has found that instant coffee has a lower environmental footprint than drip filter coffee and capsule espresso coffee, on a prepared beverage basis, disregarding quality and appeal of the beverage produced.

+The global instant coffee market was valued at US$4.16 Billion in 2026.